brainfunc/web-app/docs/TeamInfo.md

   - Github:- https://github.com/tejasnikumbh

 ## Advisors
 The team has advisors across three verticals, viz Medicine, Design and Business, which we feel are a complete set given the current positioning of the project.
-We will look forward to onboard other advisors as wel go along as well.
+We will look forward to onboard other advisors as we go along as well.

 ### Abhinav Sonawane